01 Dec

 Foreign Investment with Local Impact

-Not just returns — responsible returns
+Not just returns.
+But also responsible returns

-Not just GDP growth — ecological balance
+Not just GDP growth.
+But also ecological balance

 • Establish carbon offset programs tied to biodiversity preservation